Compiling on Windows

 $ msbuild /m -t:Rebuild -p:Configuration=Debug plugins\chartdldr_pi\chartdldr_pi.vcxproj

-• You can use still use CMake if you like.
-This example will build a Windows installer
+• You can also use CMake if you like.

 $ cd build